yockgen/nanas-os-builder/README.md

 After the image finishes building, check your output directory.
 The exact name of the output directory varies by environment and image but should look something like this:

 ```
-/os-image-composer/tmp/image-composer/azl3-x86_64-edge-raw/imagebuild/Minimal_Raw$
+/os-image-composer/tmp/os-image-composer/azl3-x86_64-edge-raw/imagebuild/Minimal_Raw$
 ```

+To build an image from your own template, see [Creating and Reusing Image Templates](./docs/architecture/os-image-composer-templates.md).
 For complete usage instructions, see the [Command-Line Reference](./docs/architecture/os-image-composer-cli-specification.md).
-To build an image from your own template, see [Creating and Reusing Image Templates](./docs/architecture/os-image-composer-templates.md).

 ## Configuration